eScienceLab/eScienceLab.github.io/README.md

 ## Types of pages

+The corresponding source file for a particular URL depends on what type it is.

 ### Regular pages

 **Regular pages** like [about.md](about.md) correspond directly to pages on http://www.esciencelab.org.uk/, but with `/` as ending instead of `.md`, e.g. http://www.esciencelab.org.uk/about/.
 These can be nested in folders, e.g.